How could a web framework without programming ability be called framework?

 Now we've just created a barebone Teo server app.
 Don't forget to create a schema

 file like before.
-Create a file named schema.teo
+Create a file named schema.teo in the root directory of the

 project with the following content.